altunixon/wips/lns/altina_ln/ASP-141-Post_1_of_5.md

 The opposing commander chose this place intentionally to minimize the effectiveness of the Belgaria Empire’s new rifles and cannons.<br/>
 After all, if the field of vision was poor, the new rifle wouldn’t be able to make full use of its advantage of range and firepower.<br/>
 However, this was within Regis’ expectations too.<br/>
-After seeing the enemy spread out—
+After seeing the enemy spread out—<br/>
 The Belgaria army’s new cannons, the 200 《40 Allen cannon》 pulverised all the covers on the battlefield leading to the Hispania soldiers reckless charge in this open and completely different battlefield.<br/>
 Most of them didn’t even notice the flaw in their tactics, and got shot down by the rifles.<br/>
 Altina looked shocked.<br/>